What are Flavonoids?

 Not all CBD Oil contains flavonoids.
 In fact, you need to keep your eyes peeled for the right products.
 A Broad Spectrum extract is best placed to deliver the range of plant matter needed for the appearance of terpenes and flavonoids.

-Made from Cannabis Sativa L. extract, Broad Spectrum Dragonfly CBD Oil retains the plant’s natural complexity.
+Made from Cannabis Sativa L. extract, Dragonfly’s Broad Spectrum Dragonfly CBD Oil retains the plant’s natural complexity.
 This CBD Oil harnesses the harmonising entourage of flavonoids and terpenes.
 Using a special double-distillation process, our Broad Spectrum Oil is THC-free, which is uncommon for many similar products.
-It has a rich, earthy flavour and is perfect for the experienced users’ palate.
+It has a rich, earthy flavour that makes it perfect for the experienced user’s palate.

-Try our Broad Spectrum CBD Oil or read some Dragonfly CBD reviews.
+Try our Broad Spectrum CBD Oil, and find out what our customers have to say by reading some Dragonfly CBD reviews.